 Our work as an organization has been recognized with multiple prizes, including the Sally Ordway Irvine Award for vision, the Minnesota Nonprofit Excellence Award, and the AWP Small Publisher Award, and with major grants from the Mellon Foundation, the Bush Foundation, the McKnight Foundation, the Lila Wallace-Reader’s Digest Fund, the Lannan Foundation, the National Endowment for the Arts, the Minnesota State Arts Board, and many other foundations and cultural institutions.

-In recent years, our books and authors have received significant national and international awards, including the Nobel Prize for Literature, the Pulitzer Prize for Poetry, the National Book Critics Circle Award, and the National Book Award.
+In recent years, our books and authors have received significant national and international awards, including the Nobel Prize for Literature, the Pulitzer Prize for Poetry, the Man Booker Prize, the National Book Critics Circle Award, and the National Book Award.
 Our archives have been housed at the University of Minnesota’s Elmer L. Andersen Library since 2009.

 Right: Director and Publisher Fiona McCrae and Graywolf founder Scott Walker at the University of Minnesota in 2015.
 Photo by Jayme Hallbritter.